-The course will be managed by a single instructor who will match students to problems, provide guidance, facilitate meetings with professionals as needed, manage local web server access for testing and deployment of web-based tools, and organize the final showcase in the Spring semester.
-For example, this would be an ideal course for a program faculty whose teaching load for the year is incomplete at the level of two credits.
+The course will be managed by a single instructor who will play an integral role matching students to problems, providing guidance and helping teams avoid pitfalls, facilitating meetings with professionals as needed, managing local web server access for testing and deployment of web-based tools, and organizing the final showcase in the Spring semester.
+The instructor will be identified by the Program Chair among the program faculty based on individual teaching load for the year .